lkarstensen/stEVE_rl/README.md

-# eve_rl
+# dEVE_rl

-This is a reinforcement learning library implemented for the use with the [EVE](https://github.com/lkarstensen/eve) framework.
+This is a reinforcement learning library implemented for the use with the [dEVE](https://github.com/lkarstensen/eve) framework.
 Albeit it can be used with any environment implementing the Farama gymnasium interface.

 This framework implements the Soft-Actor-Critic method using pytorch.